 3. Grants for Women Entrepreneurs

-There are many ways for entrepreneurs to fund their business, the two most common being debt capital and equity capital.
-Debt capital involves taking debt in exchange for money while equity capital involves selling stock to investors.
-A third funding option, however, is a grant, which is essentially free money that’s given to applicable entrepreneurs for a specific purpose.
+There are many ways for entrepreneurs to fund their business.
+The two most common ways are debt capital and equity capital.
+Debt capital involves taking debt in exchange for money, while equity capital involves selling stock to investors.
+Finally, grants provide free money for applicable entrepreneurs for a specific purpose.

 Women entrepreneurs have access to more of these grants than men.
-Some of the most popular grants for women business owners include the Eileen Fisher Women-Owned Business Grant Program, The Amber Grant, Open Meadows Foundation, Zions Bank Smart Women Grants and the Walmart Global Women’s Economic Empowerment Initiative.
+Some of the most popular grants for women business owners include:

 How to Get Started

 Funding is just one step in launching a women-owned business.
-Female entrepreneurs must carefully plan their business strategy by defining their target market and promoting the right products or services to their audience.
+Female entrepreneurs must carefully plan their business strategy.
+They should define their target market and promote the right products or services to their audience.
 Otherwise, they’ll struggle to turn a profit and pay back any loans or debt they may have incurred.